FIRE Real Estate Calculator Suite — JTBD RE Pulse

 FIRE Calculator Suite

-Six calculators covering every number a FIRE investor needs — from your first house hack to a full rental portfolio.
+Ten calculators covering every number a FIRE investor needs — from your first house hack to flip deals, full investor-grade P&L waterfalls, ROI vs IRR analysis, and value-add long holds.

 Cash-on-Cash